User tasks and forms#

 User tasks#

-Until now, we have been learning BPMN 2.0 modeling with plain Undefined task activities.
-This is the simplest and most distraction-free way to get started when thinking about your problems in BPMN.
-Eventually the question arises: who performs those tasks?
+Until now, we have been learning BPMN 2.0 modeling with plain Undefined task activities and automated

 Remember the first sequence flow example:

-With the modeler, use Change element tool (with tool symbol) to change the existing task activities to user task activities.
+In the modeler, use the Change element tool (wrench icon) to change the existing task activities to user task activities.

 Pools#

 Not all users are equal.
-It’s usual that different persons are responsible to complete different tasks.
-BPMN 2.0 defines two concepts for grouping user tasks by their respective domain specific user roles: vertical lanes and horizontal pools.
+It’s common for different people to be responsible for completing different tasks.
+BPMN 2.0 defines two concepts for grouping user tasks by their respective domain-specific user roles: vertical lanes and horizontal pools.
 Unfortunately, our modeler supports only pools.

 This is how our simple example looks with pools: